 While some of these arguments come down to a simple matter of personal taste, the critics do point out that any dance done in the nude is most likely going to distract from the meaning of the movement.
 In other words, regardless of how unselfconscious, dignified and beautiful the setting, dancers and moves are, the audience is going to have to spend an inordinate amount of time trying to get past the cultural discomfort of seeing body parts they don't normally see.

 Unlike other fine arts such as painting and sculpture, where nudity has been able to divorce itself from the automatic implication of sexuality, naked ballet and other dances are still considered by many to be lewd and sensationalistic.
-Naked ballet is a shocking idea; due to the movement vocabulary - as some critics pointed out on the Ballet Talk website - a ballerina doing an arabesque and turning would be "flashing" the audience her genitalia.
+Naked ballet is a shocking idea; due to the movement vocabulary; a ballerina doing an arabesque and turning would be "flashing" the audience her genitalia.
 Proponents of naked ballet might argue that that is precisely the point, that there is no logic to the idea that one part of the body is more sacred or profane than any other.

 There are also some simply practical considerations to naked ballet.
 For example, it is impossible to dance pointe without special shoes, and a dancer wearing those shoes would not be able to maintain any semblance of "purity" in her nude state.
 Wearing ballet leotards hides and unifies the various imperfections of the human body, lending the choreographers, lighting designers and other artistic staff (especially the costume designers) more control and a wider range of creative choices in their work.